MarcEtienneDartus/Financial-Processing/README.md

 - The sidebars configuration is in `website/sidebars.js` file.
 - All website configuration is in `website/siteConfig.js` file.

+If you need more information you can find evrything on [Docusaurus](https://docusaurus.io/) website !

 ## How to update the website ? 🛠

 You only need to do a pull request to this repo and the website will be automaticaly updated !